abilian/nephele-smo-fork/README.md

 This repository has undergone a few changes to enhance its functionality, maintainability and compatibility.

-1**Introduction of `pyproject.toml`**: This repository has been updated to reflect a [post-hypermodern Python development approach](https://rdrn.me/postmodern-python/).
+1. **Introduction of `pyproject.toml`**: This repository has been updated to reflect a [post-hypermodern Python development approach](https://rdrn.me/postmodern-python/).
 The adoption of a `pyproject.toml` file provides a standardized and centralized configuration for dependency management and tooling.
 This simplifies project setup, ensures compatibility with modern Python packaging standards, and consolidates configuration for tools such as linters, formatters, and test runners.

-2**Project Refactoring**: The codebase has been reorganized to improve readability, remove unnecessary dependencies, and simplify the overall structure.
+2. **Project Refactoring**: The codebase has been reorganized to improve readability, remove unnecessary dependencies, and simplify the overall structure.
 This ensures a cleaner and more maintainable implementation.

-3**Database Support**: Added support for SQLite, enabling more flexibility in deployment environments and simplifying testing and development setups.
+3. **Database Support**: Added support for SQLite, enabling more flexibility in deployment environments and simplifying testing and development setups.

-4**Namespace Introduction**: A dedicated namespace for the SMO has been introduced to better organize the project and facilitate integration with other components in the open-source cloud ecosystem (including [Hop3](https://github.com/abilian/hop3)).
+4. **Namespace Introduction**: A dedicated namespace for the SMO has been introduced to better organize the project and facilitate integration with other components in the open-source cloud ecosystem (including [Hop3](https://github.com/abilian/hop3)).

-5**Continuous Integration Enhancements**: We've created a CI pipeline to ensure smoother automated testing, formatting enforcement, and build processes.
+5. **Continuous Integration Enhancements**: We've created a CI pipeline to ensure smoother automated testing, formatting enforcement, and build processes.

-6**Code Quality Improvements**: Static analysis (ruff, flake8, mypy, pyright...) and formatting (ruff, black, isort...) tools have been implemented to ensure consistent coding standards, and some minor issues and warnings have been resolved.
+6. **Code Quality Improvements**: Static analysis (ruff, flake8, mypy, pyright...) and formatting (ruff, black, isort...) tools have been implemented to ensure consistent coding standards, and some minor issues and warnings have been resolved.

-7**Testing Additions**: We have added basic unit tests to validate functionality and as such start to improve the reliability of the codebase and the confidence in the future refactorings and enhancements.
+7. **Testing Additions**: We have added basic unit tests to validate functionality and as such start to improve the reliability of the codebase and the confidence in the future refactorings and enhancements.

-8**Documentation Updates**: Additional documentation (this README) has been included to clarify the usage and contribution guidelines for the project.
+8. **Documentation Updates**: Additional documentation (this README) has been included to clarify the usage and contribution guidelines for the project.

 ## Current Status and Issues